88-degrees/Book-of-Changes/appendix02s2.md

 What is said in paragraph 6 proceeds on a different view of the Text from that which I have followed.

-340:LVIII The application of the Great Symbolism here will recall to many readers the Hebrew maxims in Proverbs xxvii.
+<a name="fn_247"></a>[340:LVIII](#fr_247) The application of the Great Symbolism here will recall to many readers the Hebrew maxims in Proverbs xxvii.
 17, 19.
 The sentiment of it, however, does not readily fit in to the teaching of the hexagram as set forth in the Text.

 There is nothing in the conduct of the subject of line 1 to awaken suspicion.
 He has as yet taken no action; but it was not necessary to say anything like this about the subject of line 2, his central position being an assurance that he would never do anything of a doubtful character.